YeralyKuatuly/StringArt/README.md

 Arguably the most critical part of the algorithm.
 You should minimize the error here and not any other metric (I lost a lot of time doing that...).
 The best function that I found was the squared difference between the source image and the line (but the performance takes a considerable hit here).

 **Excluding Already Visited Lines:**
 While excluding used lines each iteration improves performance, it results in a more diffuse and noisy image.
 In this implementation, visited lines are retained.
-If you prefer the noisy style, just uncomment the lines with `filter!`.
+If you prefer the noisy style, just change the variable `EXCLUDE_REPEATED_PINS` to true.

 ### Requirements

 The Libraries:

 - ArgParse
-- Images
+- **Images**
 - Logging
-- Memoize
+- **LRUCache**

 ### Usage